blueOkiris/bgrm/README.md

 Then, you can run:
 - Run with `python -m bgrm <options>` (use `--help` to see all options)
 - Example: `python -m bgrm -b ~/Pictures/Wallpapers/ni-skyline-wallpaper.png -w 320 -H 240 -s 2.0`

+### File Replacement

+You can also remove the background from video files.
+It works just like the WebCam, but instead of setting the `--camera` cli arg, you call the program like this:

+`python -m bgrm --file_mode -i <input file> -o <output file> <other options>`

 ## Build from Repo